radu-matei/radu-matei.github.io/content/blog/aspnet-core-configuration-greeting.md

 > The constructor has an `IHostingEnvironment` parameter that is used to establish the directory of the JSON configuration file.
 Since we placed it in the same folder as the other files, we can simply get the current directory: `Directory.GetCurrentDirectory()`.

-After we instantiate the `ConfigurationBuilder` we chain two method calls - one for establishing the directory of the configuration file, the other for determing the actual name of the file.
+After we instantiate the `ConfigurationBuilder` we chain two method calls - one for establishing the directory of the configuration file, the other for determine the actual name of the file.

 The `.AddJsonFile()` method takes three arguments in this case: